trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

      model-temp="0.2" ></div>

 ### Second attempt: Chain of Thought
-Chain of Thought is significantly better.
+Chain of Thought performs significantly better than standard prompting.
 This is because it now allows the model to consider extracting the last letter of each word on its own, reducing the complexity down to the operation of grouping letters it has previously collected.
 However, this starts to break down at larger sizes.

 <div trydyno-embed="" openai-model="text-davinci-003"
      initial-prompt="Q: think, machine\nA: The last letter of &#34;think&#34; is &#34;k&#34;.
 The last letter of &#34;machine&#34; is &#34;e&#34;.
 So &#34;think, machine&#34; is &#34;ke&#34;.\n\nQ: learning, reasoning, generalization\nA: The last letter of &#34;learning&#34; is &#34;g&#34;.
 The last letter of &#34;reasoning&#34; is &#34;n&#34;.
 The last letter of &#34;generalization&#34; is &#34;n&#34;.
 So &#34;learning, reasoning, generalization&#34; is &#34;ggn&#34;.\n\nQ: artificial, intelligence\nA: The last letter of &#34;artificial&#34; is &#34;l&#34;.
 The last letter of &#34;intelligence&#34; is &#34;e&#34;.
 So &#34;artificial, intelligence&#34; is &#34;le&#34;.\n\nQ: transformer, language, vision\nA: The last letter of &#34;transformer&#34; is &#34;r&#34;.
 The last letter of &#34;language&#34; is &#34;e&#34;.
 The last letter of &#34;vision&#34; is &#34;n&#34;.
 So &#34;transformer, language, vision&#34; is &#34;ren&#34;.\n\nQ: foo,bar,baz,blip\nA:"